Moebirdie/Week-One-BootCamp/README.md

 - addition of text hover on menu items to increase accessibility
 - update of the "seo" color within the name to increase the contrast
 - fixing the link for the SEO menu item
+- update of HTML to correlate with CSS changes
 - updates to the heading selectors to ensure orderly progression of heading selectors, including change of footer heading selector
 - inclusion of alt attributes to help identify images